-Living and working abroad has become an attractive prospect for many, and good preparation is the key to a successful transition.
-This includes fulfilling any legal requirements, such as being in possession of a legitimate visa.
+Living and working abroad has become an attractive perspective for many, and proper academic degree is the key to successful immigration.
+But also this includes fulfilling several legal requirements, such as having a visa.

-In 2012, as a result of the Transposition Act for the European Union’s Directive on Highly-Qualified Employment (Directive 2009/50/EC), the EU Blue Card for Germany was introduced as a new residence title (in accordance with section 19a of the German Residence Act – Aufenthaltsgesetz – AufenthG).
+In 2012, as a result of the adoption of the Transposition Law for the European Union Directive on Highly Qualified Employment (Directive 2009/50 / EC), the EU Blue Card for Germany was introduced as a new residence permit (in accordance with Section §§ 18 subsection 4, 18b subsection 2 German Residence Act – Aufenthaltsgesetz – AufenthG)

-The EU Blue Card is an accredited work permit, specifically intended for highly qualified citizens, from non-EU countries, who wish to work and reside within the European Union (Germany).
+The EU Blue Card is an accredited work permit specifically designed for highly qualified citizens from non-EU countries who want to work and live in Germany.

 Legal basis and preconditions:

-When first issued, the permit is restricted to a maximum of four years.
-In the case that the employment contract be shorter than four years, the residence title is then issued for a period that is limited to the term of the employment contract, plus three months.
+At the first issue, the term of the Blue Card is limited to a maximum of four years (§18 subsection 4 residence act).
+If the employment contract is shorter than four years, a residence permit is issued for a period limited by the duration of the employment contract, plus three months.

 Who is responsible?
 To whom can I turn to obtain an EU Blue Card or information about it?

 Depending on your current situation, there are different ways to go about applying for the EU Blue Card.
 Citizens who are already residing in Germany and are in possession of a different residence title, can contact the immigration office responsible for their place of residence, for further information.